cwendorf/EASI/docs/Functions/README.md

 library(EASI)
 ```

-If you do not wish a full install, the functions can be sourced instead:
+If you do not wish a full install of the package, the functions can be sourced instead:

 ```r
 source("http://raw.githubusercontent.com/cwendorf/EASI/master/sourceEASI.R")